shristi945/searchApi/README.md

 1: How to setup:

 Use virtual environment created by pipenv
-Intsall pipenv on your system
+Install pipenv on your system
 $ pipenv install
 $ pipenv shell